Changes to Use Classes Order 1987 from 1 September 2020

 On 30th June 2020, the Government announced its intentions for the ‘most radical’ planning reforms in England since the end of the Second World War.
 These plans include the new Town and Country Planning (Use Classes) (Amendment) (England) Regulations 2020 which are due to come into force on 1st September 2020.

-To appreciate why this is significant, it’s important to remember that the default position is that planning permission is required for the material change in the use of any buildings or land (as this constitutes development).
+To appreciate why this is significant, it’s important to remember that the default position is that planning permission is required for the material change in the use of any commercial property; buildings or land (as this constitutes development).
 However, the current Town and Country Planning (Use Classes) Order 1987 excludes changes of use within the same class from the definition of development meaning that planning permission is not required.
 The 2020 Regulations significantly amend the existing 1987 Order.

 The new Regulations revoke Parts A and D of the Schedule to the Use Classes Order and insert a new Schedule 2 providing for new classes (Class E (Commercial, business and service), Class F.1 (Learning and non-residential institutions) and F.2 (Local community)).
 Several Uses have also been reclassified as ‘Sui Generis’.